OtaTran241/VehiclesDetection_FasterRCNN/README.md

-# Vehicle Detection using custom ResNet backbone Faster R-CNN
+# Vehicle Detection using custom backbone Faster R-CNN

 This project implements a vehicle detection model using the Faster R-CNN architecture with a custom ResNet backbone.
 The model is trained to detect and classify vehicles in images, providing bounding boxes around detected vehicles.